 The Mary Eliza Mahoney Memorial Scholarship provides funds for a member of another union in the pursuit of a nursing degree.

-Today the foundation is thrilled to announce a new and very exciting scholarship, named in honor of our country’s first African-American graduate nurse, Mary Eliza Mahoney.
-The Mary Eliza Mahoney scholarship will provide financial support to a fellow union member who wants to become a nurse and a member of the MNA.
+The Mary Eliza Mahoney scholarship, named in honor of our country’s first African-American graduate nurse, will provide financial support to the member of another healthcare union who wants to become a nurse and a member of the MNA.
 The Minnesota Nurses Association recognizes that myriad institutional and structural barriers keep many people from a nursing career.
-While approximately 20 percent of Minnesotans identify as people of color, less than 6 percent of registered nurses do.
-We want to foster the creation of a diverse team of nurses that reflects the diversity of our communities.
+The Minnesota Nurses Association Foundation (MNAF) wants to foster the creation of a diverse team of nurses that reflects the diversity of our communities.
 This scholarship serves to recognize an outstanding union member who has begun their path to a nursing career.
 The Mahoney Scholarship recipient will receive $2,500 per semester of nursing school up to a total of $10,000.

-Every day MNA members rely on the skilled work of nursing assistants, aids, and custodial staff to keep patients safe, to protect against infection, and to provide for patients a sense of well-being and support.
-The foundation board is seeking candidates for this scholarship who may come strongly recommended by MNA nurses who have worked side by side with an SEIU member.
-Do you know of aids or unlicensed assistive personnel who would make great nurses?
-Please encourage them to apply!
+Every day MNA members rely on the skilled work of other healthcare personnel to keep patients safe and well cared for.
+The Foundation board is seeking candidates for this scholarship who may come strongly recommended by MNA nurses who have worked side by side with them.